 - Electronic Credit Ledger

-This ledger contains details like the tax due on filing a GST return, interest, penalty, and demands of a taxpayer.
-It also displays the amount paid to clear the liability by transferring the credit balance from the other 2 ledgers.
+The ledger also contains the manner of GST liability payment (cash/credit).
+Thus, it displays the amount paid to clear the liability by transferring balance credit from the other 2 ledgers.

 Different GST payment forms

 |1||GST PMT-01||Electronic Tax Liability Register||Any tax, interest, penalty, late fee, or any other amount is debited|